Echinacea angustifolia

 Echinacea angustifolia, the narrow-leaved purple coneflower or blacksamson echinacea, is a species of flowering plant in the family Asteraceae.
 It is native to North America, where it is widespread across much of the Great Plains of central Canada and the central United States, with additional populations in surrounding regions.

 E. angustifolia is a perennial herb with spindle-shaped taproots that are often branched.
 The stems and leaves are moderately to densely hairy.
-The plant produces one flower heads one branch - each at the end of a long peduncle.
+The plant produces flower heads each at the end of a long peduncle.
 Each flower head contains 8–21 pink or purple ray florets plus 80–250 orange disc florets.

 Echinacea angustifolia blooms in late spring to mid-summer.
-It is found growing in dry prairies and barrens with rocky to sandy-clay soils.
-There are two subspecies:
+Two subspecies are used by some botanists, but are regarded as illegitimate by Flora of North America (FNA) and Plants of the World Online (POWO):